 Because of the year-to-year overlap in the sample, the same households and persons contribute to annual estimates for different years.
 This year-to-year correlation between estimates is measured by rho.
 In general:

-rho = 0 when estimates are for the same year

-rho # 0 for year-to-year comparisons
+- rho = 0 when estimates are for the same year - rho $\neq$ 0 for year-to-year comparisons

-When comparing estimates that are 1 year apart, use rho as shown below.
+When comparing estimates that are 1 or 2 years apart, use rho as shown below.